across the world

 Brandon Gray, CPA | Firm360

 In 2020, I am looking forward to achieving increased efficiencies and clarity using key performance indicators that drive our firm.
 We measure these indicators with new technology that enables us to invoice clients based on the value of the service instead of the outdated per hour rate system.
 We are also able to measure and drive team member efficiencies as they relate to production!
-I’m ready to experience 2020 Vision!
+I’m ready to experience new Vision!

 3. Improved System and Cyber Security